theodorosploumis/game-guess/README.md

 - Each Player plays his/her Action for 6 times and then the next one.

 ## License
-Copyright 2021 Theodoros Ploumis - All rights reserved.
+Copyright 2021 - now Theodoros Ploumis - All rights reserved.